LuizStefanuto/Titanic/README.md

 # Getting the data

 - from Anaconda Prompt, used the kaggle API with the command `kaggle competitions download -c titanic`
+- created two dataframes with the pandas package

 ```python